 The TMT Primary Mirror System has successfully passed the Final Design Review.
 Shown are TMT optics and system engineers and the international review committee in Pasadena, 7/26/2018.
 Image Credit: TMT International Observatory/Fred Kamphues

-The tertiary mirror is a large flat mirror, located in the center of the primary mirror, that is used to direct the telescope image to the instruments on the Nasmyth platforms.
+The tertiary mirror is a large flat mirror, located near the center of the primary mirror, that directs the telescope image to the instruments on the Nasmyth platforms.
 The mirror is elliptical in shape, 3.5 × 2.5 meters (11 ½ x 8 feet) across.

 The tertiary mirror must be able to switch among the science instruments rapidly and precisely, and it must be able to track in two axes to keep the beam aligned with the instrument as the telescope changes zenith angle.
 One of these axes (the “rotation” axis) is coincident with the primary mirror optical axis, and the other (the “tilt” axis) is perpendicular to that axis.